omermorad/mockingbird/README.md

 ## Motivation
-When it comes to developing and especially writing unit tests of large projects containing different and diverse entities, mocks are widely used to simulate real data.
+When it comes to writing unit tests of large projects containing different and diverse entities, mocks are widely used to simulate real data.

 Creating mocks can be a tedious and cumbersome process and is usually created manually or by using libraries like Faker or Chance, which also do not offer a complete solution,